tan1729/Intern_Task/README.md

 # Students4Students

-An innovative learning platform that leverages AI to provide personalized educational resources, multilingual support, and enhanced learning experiences.
+An innovative learning platform that leverages AI to provide personalized educational resources, and enhanced learning experiences.

 ## Overview